jbush001/NyuziProcessor/CONTRIBUTING.md

 5. Benchmarks - A variety of benchmarks help evaluate instruction set or microarchitectural tradeoffs.
 There are many libraries of parallel benchmarks that could be ported.
-6. Software - Create a general purpose 3D rendering library, implement a raytracer, port games or demo effects (which do double duty as a tests and benchmarks)
+6. Software - Optimize or add capabilities to librender, implement a raytracer, port games or demo effects (which do double duty as a tests and benchmarks)

 There is a more detailed list of potential feature ideas at: